dasch-swiss/dsp-das/docs/user-guide/project.md

 Once you are [logged in](index.md#login), the projects overview page displays all the projects hosted at DaSCH.

 Active projects are tagged with the status "Active".
 Projects tagged as "Deactivated" can no longer be edited.
-Only a system admin are allowed to change the project status.
+Only a system admin is allowed to change the project status.

  The setting icon on the top right of each project tile is displayed only for projects and system admins.
 It leads to the project settings page.